andrewikenberry/DaisyExamples/README.md

 ## Getting Started

-First off there are a few ways to clone and initialize the repo (with its submodules).
+There are a few ways to clone and initialize the repo (with its submodules).

 You can do either of the following: